telerik/kendo-react-buttons/docs/button/index.md

 ### Add Icons

-The Kendo UI Button for React enhances textual content by providing the option to add icons&mdash;image, predefined, or custom ones.
+The Button enhances textual content by providing the option to add icons&mdash;image, predefined, or custom ones.
 Taking web standards into consideration, it is better to use a background image as the icon does not represent structural content, but is simply decoration.

 **Use `icon`**

-The [Kendo UI built-in icons](http://demos.telerik.com/kendo-ui/styling/icons) are applied through the [`icon`]({% slug api_button_kendouiforreact %}#icon-string) property and displayed as the background of the Button component.
+The [Kendo UI built-in icons](http://demos.telerik.com/kendo-ui/styling/icons) are applied through the [`icon`]({% slug api_button_kendouiforreact %}#icon-string) property and displayed as the background of the Button.

 ```html
     <div id="app"></div>